adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 ### Graph Data Attributes

 The `Graph Data Attributes` object specifies name-value pair describing the graph.
 The `Graph Data Attributes` are mapped to the Cytoscape network table for a network on import.
 Cytoscape supports `Graph Data Attributes` for both import and export.

-#### Graph Data Attributes Attributes Treated Specially by GraphSpace

-- required:

-    - `name` – text – Name of the graph.
-It is later used for searching the graph in GraphSpace.
-    - `tags` – list of strings – Used to categorize graphs.
-See Tags for more information.
-    - `description` – text – May be HTML formatted string.
-May be link to image hosted elsewhere.
-May simly be a string which contains information such as a legend or significance of the graph.

-- optional:

-    - `title` – text – Name that is displayed on top of graph while viewing it.

-**Note:** The user can use add more data attributes to embed information about the graph.
-If the attributes are not specially treated by GraphSpace, they will be treated as "opaque".
-This means that GraphSpace will store or transmit the data without any processing.
+Please refer to list of graph data attributes treated specially by GraphSpace to make the best use of GraphSpace's features.

 ### Node Object